 Analytical Chemistry Laboratory

-The analytical lab is equipped with state of the art equipment for analyses of all carbonate system parameters, including pH, pCO2, alkalinity and total CO2.
-The pH is measured using the spectrophotometric technique described in SOP6b (Dickson et al, 2007) using an Ocean Optics CCD spectrophotometer with temperature-controlled 10 cm path length cells.
+The analytical lab is equipped with equipment for analyses of all carbonate system parameters, as listed above.
+The pH is measured with the spectrophotometric technique described in SOP 6b (Dickson et al, 2007), using an Ocean Optics CCD spectrophotometer with temperature-controlled 10 cm path length cells.
 A custom-built, IR-based analyzer is used for total DIC of water samples.
 Total alkalinity is measured using an open cell titrator as outlined in SOP 3b.
 The lab also has a showerhead-equilibrator system for measuring pCO2, and a Haach conductivity meter for measuring sample salinity.
-It also includes suitable chillers, balances and temperature probes for conducting measurements of the highest quality.
+It includes suitable chillers, balances and temperature probes for conducting measurements of the highest quality.
 An adjacent laboratory room has GCMS and LCMS instrumentation which could be used in conjunction with certain OA experiments.
 A general water chemistry laboratory is also available, in the Fernald laboratory building.

 Indoor Mesocosms - Lab 12